kt007/Saito/.phrozn/entries/index.markdown

 <div class="row">
 <div class="span5" markdown="1">

-## Why?
+## Why

-We had the need for a classic threaded forum but with modern, maintainable and extendable source.
+We had the need for a classic threaded forum for [macnemo.de] but with modern, maintainable and extendable source.

 One goal was to have it deployable even on cheap webhosters.